incubyte/incubyte.github.io/content/blog/practical-approach-to-tdd.md

-### A Practical Approach to Test-Driven Development: Beyond Red, Green, Refactor
++++
+authors = ["Siya Agarwal"]
+categories = ["Software Craftsmanship", "TDD"] date = 2025-01-09T00:00:00Z
+description = "A deep dive and focus on the practical application on how to actually apply TDD in real-world development." draft = false image = "" slug = "a-practical-approach-to-test-driven-development-beyond-red-green-refactor" tags = ["Software Craftsmanship", "TDD"] title = "A Practical Approach to Test-Driven Development: Beyond Red, Green, Refactor"
++++

-A few weeks ago, I shared a story about Test-Driven Development (TDD) and how it helps us create robust, maintainable software.
+In the previous [blog](https://blog.incubyte.co/blog/mastering-code-through-katas/), I shared a story about Test-Driven Development (TDD) and how it helps us create robust, maintainable software.
 If you haven’t read it yet, I highly recommend starting there as it introduces the philosophy behind TDD.
 But today, we’ll dive deeper and focus on the practical application—how to actually apply TDD in real-world development.

 While the classic "Red, Green, Refactor" mantra is often repeated in TDD discussions, there's a key step I believe is missing: **integration**.
 So, in this blog, we’ll explore a refined sequence: **Red, Green, Integrate, Refactor, Integrate**.
 Let's see how these steps build on one another and the significance of micro-commits throughout this process.